simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 3 - Policies/Lesson 3 - Policies.md

 #### Lesson 3 - Modifying a policies payloads

 You now have a policy that is scoped to all.
-Let's say you want to have a maintanance payload attached to the payload to run an inventory collection after the script runs.
+Let's say you want to have a maintenance payload attached to the payload to run an inventory collection after the script runs.
 Let's add that into the policy.

-Using the link to the terraform registry above, find the maintanance payload and follow these steps:
+Using the link to the terraform registry above, find the maintenance payload and follow these steps:

-1. Modify the `payloads` attribute and add in the maintanance payload, configure it to run an inventory update
+1. Modify the `payloads` attribute and add in the maintenance payload, configure it to run an inventory update
 2. Run `terraform plan` and `terraform apply` to modify the policy
-3. Veryify that the change have been successful in the UI
+3. Verify that the change have been successful in the UI

 #### Lesson 4 - Drift Detection